iftekharmickey/Web-Task-Optimizer/README.md

 - **Web Browser Compatibility:**

   - The scripts are developed for Chrome.
 If you are using a different browser, update the WebDriver accordingly.

 ---

+## Telecom-Error-Analyzer

+For data processing and analysis, refer to the [Telecom-Error-Analyzer](https://github.com/iftekharmickey/Telecom-Error-Analyzer):

+- **Functionality:**
+  - Processes MNO and IPTSP files, combines them, and generates a summarized CSV file.

+- **User Input:**
+  - Requests the user to input the filenames for MNO and IPTSP files.

+- **Dependencies:**
+	- Pandas
+	- NumPy

+- **Execution Steps:**
+	- Loads and processes MNO and IPTSP files into DataFrames.
+	- Combines the DataFrames, filtering out specific rows.
+	- Performs data manipulation, pivoting, and calculation operations.
+	- Generates a comprehensive summary table.
+	- Saves the output to a CSV file.

+---